 Verification via electronic identity card (eID)

-Electronic identity documents are quickly becoming the standard within the European Union thanks to the eIDAS scheme, which ensures that people and businesses can use their own national electronic identification (eIDs) to access online public services from other EU Member States.
+Electronic identity cards are quickly becoming the standard within the European Union thanks to the eIDAS, which ensures that people and businesses can use their own national electronic identification (eIDs) to access online services throughout EU Member States.

 Verification via MRZ scan and SMS